Interpreting Wait Events

 Network 1

-In previous releases of Oracle, the detailed information displayed in v$session_wait could prove extremely helpful in diagnosing performance problems—if you queried the view at the right time.
-The v$session_wait_history view in Oracle 10g makes it a little easier to catch detailed information by preserving the last ten waits for each session.
+The v$session_wait_history view makes it a little easier to catch detailed information by preserving the last ten waits for each session.
 But what if you want detailed information about a session’s waits for a period further back in time?
 This is where the Active Session History feature of Oracle 10g—ASH for short—comes in handy.
 ASH makes detailed information about a sampling of waits encountered by all sessions available to us for a very long time.

 Name Null?
 Type